rparak/SMC_End_Effector_Prototype/README.md

 The repository contains 3D models of individual components and a Blender project for easy integration into the robot simulation model.
 Inside the blender file are prototypes of end-effectors with origins, position/rotation, etc. with the corresponding script in Python programming language.

-Images with demonstrations on real robots can be found in the README file below.
+Images with demonstrations on real robots can be found in the text below

 <p align="center">
   <img src="https://github.com/rparak/SMC_End_Effector_Prototype/blob/main/images/SMC_EE_Series.png" width="800" height="500">